 12. Painting/Structural Changes.
 No student may paint any room.
 No structural changes may be made without approval from FMS.

 14. Repairs.
 All repairs to college property should be made by FMS.
 Requests should be submitted to Facilities Management Services via the online repair request system.
-This can be found on the Office of Community Living website as well as the FMS website.
+This can be found on the Office of Residential Life website as well as the FMS website.

 15. Health and Safety Issues.
 Students are responsible for maintaining a safe, secure, healthy, and hygienic room and living environment.
 Students are expected to keep their room doors locked, to refrain from propping exterior doors, to un-prop exterior doors found open, and to report all suspicious activity to the Office of Public Safety.
 Rooms must be kept reasonably clean; a student may be removed from the residence halls if his/her room is unhygienic.